wompbreaker/modernicpp/Task2/description.md

 # Task 2: Implementing `MyUniquePtr`

 Implement type `MyUniquePtr` which will have the same functionalities as standard library type `unique_ptr`.
-In `exercise4.cpp` file there is code that uses `unique_ptr`, and your type should be able to replace `unique_ptr` in that code (i.e. only implement functionalities used by that code).
+In `main.cpp` file there is code that uses `unique_ptr`, and your type should be able to replace `unique_ptr` in that code (i.e. only implement functionalities used by that code).

 ## Instructions